acl-org/aclrollingreview/cfp.md

 In all cases, *all* authors are fully responsible for the correctness of their methods, results, and writing.
 They should check for potential plagiarism, both of text and code.

+The text of the submissions should be addressed exclusively to the human readers.
+Submissions with any hidden attempts at a prompt injection will be desk rejected.

 ### Limitations (required section)